-If retro brass rail will be straight without sides, use end posts on each end
+If modern rail will be straight, without sides, use end posts or wall mount posts, on each end, depending upon application.

-If retro rail will have sides, use corner posts as a junction between front or back and sides.
+If modern rail will have sides, use corner posts and end posts

 Please note if using sides: side-spacing often differs from front-spacing

 Modern post-base diameter is 1/2”.
 Place posts a minimum of 3/8” from edge.

 Brass Rod is available in 2 lengths: 36” and 72”

 If rod is not long enough, join two rods together within a post.

 If needed, brass rod is easily cut shorter with a hacksaw.

 To calculate length of rod needed: measure length of each straight run: If your design is a straight rail, with no sides, it is one run.
 However if it has multiple sides, such as an open 3 sided shelf, it will have 3 runs.

 Calculate number of rods needed once you know the length of each run.
 Rods are available in 3' and 6' lengths.
 Consider that you may have leftover rod from one run to satisfy another run.